Pom Wonderful wins trademark ruling over rival pomegranate drink

-A federal appeals court said on Tuesday the pomegranate juice maker Pom Wonderful LLC may try to stop a rival from selling a pomegranate-flavored energy drink labeled "pŏm," in a reversal of a lower court ruling in the trademark lawsuit.
+Dec 30 A federal appeals court said on Tuesday the pomegranate juice maker Pom Wonderful LLC may try to stop a rival from selling a pomegranate-flavored energy drink labeled "pm," in a reversal of a lower court ruling in the trademark lawsuit.

 The 9th U.S. Circuit Court of Appeals in Pasadena, California, said a lower court judge abused her discretion in January when she concluded that Pom did not deserve a preliminary injunction against Pur Beverages LLC.